openxla/community/rfcs/20230505-benchmarking-strategy.md

   need to filter across various dimensions (compilers, models, hardware, configurations, …) so I can focus on the data relevant for my use-case.
-- **\[P1\]** have analytics support in finding performance regressions (“Regression”) for XLA:CPU/GPU and IREE:CPU/GPU, and be guided towards the single change that introduced a regression so I can fix it or roll it back.
+- **\[P1\]** have analytics support in finding performance regressions (“Regression”) for XLA:CPU/GPU and IREE, and be guided towards the single change that introduced a regression so I can fix it or roll it back.
   Regressions should be detected on a variety of hardware, models and configurations, but I will want a high-level summary of the results and not be